Why “Learning” is My Word of the Year

 Employees have similar desires and concerns.
 Only 20 percent of employee respondents in the Gartner study believe they currently have the skills to meet current and future job demands.
 It’s no surprise then that employees, aware that they could get left behind as the very nature of work changes, are hungry for new learning opportunities.

 A 2019 study by Harvard Business Publishing and Degreed revealed that nearly half of all employees surveyed were unhappy with their employer’s learning and development programs.
-That is a real concern where numerous opinion surveys reveal that employees value things like career opportunities and organizational culture well above salary.
+That is a real concern in a tight talent market where numerous opinion surveys reveal that employees value things like career opportunities and organizational culture well above salary.

 Seventy percent of operating budgets are spent on talent—making talent a company’s single largest investment.
 Yet, companies have little insight into the skills they need, who to hire, who to develop, and which leaders will drive results—making talent the single largest threat to a company’s success.

 All of the above begs the question: how can companies generate the highest return on investment that will drive growth into the future?
 The key can be found in taking the time to identify the knowledge deficits within your organization and the best way for individuals to learn.